 optimize file sizeOptimize File Size for the Web

 Large files require more time to download.
 This isn't a huge issue when on campus, but off-campus Internet connections for students, faculty, and TAs alike can vary significantly in bandwidth.
 Low-bandwidth connections can make it very difficult for students to access large files when off-campus.
-Large files also increase course size and make higher demands on our Blackboard servers (hosted and managed by Blackboard).
+Large files also increase course size and make higher demands on our Canvas servers (hosted and managed by Canvas).

 How do files get so large?